MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOGeoAdministrator.md

 # Remove-SPOGeoAdministrator

 ## SYNOPSIS
-Remove a new SharePoint user or security Group in the current Multi-Geo Tenant.
+Removes a new SharePoint user or security Group in the current Multi-Geo Tenant.

 ## SYNTAX